AeloveRim/TahrovinGrit/README.md

 ## Playing a thief
 There's not a lot of changes on that end.
 Pickpocketing and lockpicking are harder than usual if you're unskilled, but easier if you do raise your skills.
 Breaking your lockpick will throw you out of the lockpicking minigame and force you to start from scratch - make sure to check for patrolling guards !
 Otherwise, it's just the usual Vokriinator stuff.

+## Leveling
+Instead of increasing your level by raising your skills, the Experience mod lets you increase your level as you adventure, exploring Skyrim and accomplishing quests.
+The leveling curve has been modified to provide a slower-paced experience.

+Levels and skills have not been decoupled however.
+As explained earlier, you will be able to train your skills as you wish each level.
+Almost every NPC can now train you in a few skills as long as you have the gold and the Training Points.
+Skyrim's regular skill leveling is not gone, but is now much slower.
+Your skills start at 5.
+You may be able to progress through the lower levels of skill entirely on your own, but you will have a hard time going further without seeking training.

 ## Crafting and Economy
 You may notice that the only crafting workstation you are able to use from the start is the Tanning Rack.
 Otherwise, you will need to increase your skills first.
 Smithing workstations require a smithing skill of 15.
 Alchemy and Enchanting workstations require the skill at 20.